jisxc/CPAN212/Labs/Lab3/lab3_aj_siacunco/README.md

+Student Name: Aj Sia Cunco
+Student Number: N01611199

 This is a skeleton to help get my students started with their lab: uploading files and fetching files.

 to run apps